-In Experiment 2, we tested whether the differences between typically and atypically structured scenes could potentially be explained by low-level visual confounds that were introduced during the generation of the atypically structured scenes.
-Although we paid close attention to not introducing changes in visual features like the eccentricity or overlap of objects, we could still have introduced low-level differences that can explain the underestimation of numerosity in the typical scenes.
-To control for such differences, we replicated Experiment 1 (but only featuring trials in which a typically structured scene was paired with an atypically structured scene).
+In Experiment 3, we aimed to provide another, more thorough test for low-level visual confounds.
+We replicated Experiment 1 but only featuring trials in which a typically structured scene was paired with an atypically structured scene.
 Critically, each trial was once presented with upright scenes and once with inverted scenes.
 If the differences between typically and atypically structured scenes would indeed stem from low-level feature differences, they should be preserved across orientations.
-If the differences are specific to the upright conditions, then they are related to the unique possibility of grouping objects in the upright and typically structured scenes (Kaiser et al., 2014; Stein et al., 2014).
+If the differences are specific to the upright conditions, then they are related to the unique possibility of grouping objects in the upright and typically structured scenes (Kaiser et al., 2014; Stein et al., 2015).